 ACCOMMODATION & FACILITIES AT CHUDUKWA RIVER LODGE:

 The communal building is a classic stone–wood–thatch structure, blending seamlessly into the natural surroundings.
 It is open fronted, with amazing views of the River and beyond.
-The lounge area contains comfy seating and a coffee table – all chairs and sofas are neutral in colour, but there are plenty of colourful cushions and a vibrantly patterned rug!
+The lounge area contains comfy seating and a coffee table – all chairs and sofas are neutral in color, but there are plenty of colorful cushions and a vibrantly patterned rug!
 The dining area has smart separate tables and chairs.
 Both spaces flow on to a deck, where there are further places to sit and watch the wildlife go by.
 The deck also boasts a lovely rock plunge pool, ideal for taking a dip during the heat of the day.
 Chundukwa has a campfire too, and even its own stables!
 This is why the Lodge is able to offer horse trails – for more information, see below.

 Guest accommodation at Chundukwa consists of five thatched chalets and a spacious cottage, all with wonderful river views!
 They are connected to the communal building by neat tracks through the trees.
 Each chalet has its own name – Bee-eater, Honeyguide, Francolin, Jacana, Kingfisher – inspired by the local birdlife.
 All are open fronted and comfortable, with fan, full-sized mosquito netting, electric blankets for the winter months, lock-up safe, and en-suite bathroom including dressing gowns and a range of complimentary organic bath products.
-The décor is similar to that of the main lounge/diner – neutral tones jazzed up with lots of colourful patterns!
+The décor is similar to that of the main lounge/diner – neutral tones jazzed up with lots of colorful patterns!
 All chalets have either a queen-size or king-size double bed and it is possible to add two extra beds to Jacana, to make up the family unit.
-Larger families or groups of travellers are well accommodated in Chundu Cottage, which boasts one double en-suite room, one double or twin room, one children’s bedroom, and an upstairs loft that can sleep another two people!
+Larger families or groups of travelers are well accommodated in Chundu Cottage, which boasts one double en-suite room, one double or twin room, one children’s bedroom, and an upstairs loft that can sleep another two people!
 With pleasant living spaces too, not least a private veranda and a swimming pool, the Cottage comes with its own team of staff to prepare your meals or it can be booked on a self-catering basis.

 ACTIVITIES AT CHUDUKWA RIVER LODGE: